kkrt-labs/kakarot/docs/general/cairo_precompiles.md

-# Cairo Precompiles
+# Cairo Precompile

-Kakarot zkEVM being a Starknet appchain, it is technically possible to run Cairo Contracts on Kakarot.
-The purpose of this document is to explain the design behind the Cairo precompiles, which are the Cairo contracts that are deployed on Kakarot to provide additional functionality to the users.
+Kakarot zkEVM being a Starknet appchain, it is possible to run Cairo Contracts on Kakarot.
+The address 75001 is reserved for the "Cairo precompile", that lets you invoke Cairo contracts from EVM contracts.
+To interact with the Cairo precompile, you can use the solidity CairoLib from your solidity contracts.

 ## Requirements